jennybc/happy-git-with-r/44_prompt-practice-resets.Rmd

 If "YES go right back to the moment before I committed": `git reset --soft HEAD^`.
 Your files will stay the same but the commit will be undone.
 Even your staged changes will be restored.

-**If you just want to fiddle the most recent commit or its message, you can amend it.
+**If you just want to fiddle with the most recent commit or its message, you can amend it.
 You can do this from RStudio!**

   * Make the change you want and amend the commit.
   * Do you only want to change the commit message?